-The holy date for this special festival of Govardhan Puja in 2018 is November 8.
+The holy date for festival Govardhan Puja in 2019 is Monday, October 28.
 Relation of Govardhan hill and Lord Krishna is very special, may be that’s why He is also known as Govardhandhari.
 Auspiciousness of this day can’t be defined in few words.
 Read on to know more.

 As you all know that the festival of Diwali is a five-day carnival, the fourth day is celebrated as Govardhan Puja.
 Govardhan Puja is also popular as Diwali Padwa, Bali Padva, Bali Pratipada, and Annakut.
 We are here to tell everything that you need to know about Govardhan Puja.